tinykit-studio/tinykit/README.md

 > Tinykit is in early alpha and evolving every day.
 Your suggestions, ideas, and reported bugs help us immensely.
 Join the conversation on [Discord](https://discord.gg/NfMjt3yUtn) or raise a GitHub issue.

-### Star the project to give the maintainer a dopamine hit ⭐
+### Star the project to give the maintainers a dopamine hit ⭐

 ## Getting Started